Flawed Design (album): Promotional singles

 The first promotional single from the album, "Beast" was released on September 20, 2019.
 The final pre-release single, "This August Day", was released on October 18, 2019.

 Critical reception

-Simon of Sputnikmusic gave the album a mixed review calling the album a, "solid work" with "ear-pleasing melodies and some decent guitar work."
-He also compliments Gontier's voice stating, "the glaring draw to this type of music is the voice, and Adam gives a really great performance throughout and, mostly, holds your interest until the end."
+Simon K of Sputnikmusic gave the album a mixed review calling the album a "solid work" with "ear-pleasing melodies and some decent guitar work."
+He also complimented Gontier's voice stating, "the glaring draw to this type of music is the voice, and Adam gives a really great performance throughout and, mostly, holds your interest until the end."
 However, he was critical towards the featured artists on the album.
 For the song "Sirens", he remarked Sharon Den Adel’s performance, "nothing short of cheesy and unnecessary," and on Sully Erna's performance on "The Hunted", he stated his parts were, "out of place from everything else the song has presented."
+Kaj Roth of Melodic said the group "aren't interested in experimenting but instead focus on tons of riffs and songs with killer hooks.
+You don't have to re-invent the wheel again so to speak."

 Track listing

 Personnel

 Adapted from the album's liner notes.